zhujhj/Team-Tracker/README.md

 ### What will the application do?

-The application I am creating will help sports teams keep track of
+The application I am creating is called the **Team Tracker** which
-their progress, as well as their players' progress.
-For example,
+will help sports teams keep track of their progress, as well as
-the tracker will keep statistics for each player, as well as the
+players' progress.
+For example, the tracker will keep statistics
-overall statistics of the team.
-Some other functions of the
+for each player, as well as the overall statistics of the team.
-application will be upcoming games, standings or the team, and
+Some other functions of the application will be upcoming games,
-being able to select which sport is being played.
+standings or the team, and being able to select which sport is being played.

 ### Who will use it?